origooo/vscode-mocha-test-adapter/README.md

 - **File tests**: Click play next to a test file
 - **Suite tests**: Click play next to a `describe` block
 - **Single test**: Click play next to an `it` block

+### Context Menu Actions

+Right-click on any test in the Testing view for quick actions:

+- **Go to Test** (⌘+Click or right-click): Navigate directly to the test's code location
+- **Copy Test Name**: Copy the full hierarchical test name to clipboard (e.g., "Suite > Nested Suite > Test Name")
+- **Run Only This Test**: Run just this specific test in isolation using grep
+- **Reveal in Explorer**: Show the test file in the VS Code file explorer

+These actions make it easy to navigate, isolate, and debug specific tests without running the entire suite.

 ### Debugging Tests